 Each grade is broken up into a number of units based around a topic.
-Competencies in language and skills are built up within a topic as topics recur a number of times throughout the 4 grades of secondary.
+Competencies in language and skills are built up within a topic as topics or related issues recur a number of times throughout the 4 grades of secondary.

-In both grades 9 and 10 there will also be four revision units.
-These units will provide teachers and students with opportunities to recycle language and skills and assess competencies.
+In grades 11 and 12 there will also be 12 periods for revision.
+The revision will provide teachers and students with opportunities to recycle language and skills and assess competencies.
 In these units there should be a variety of activities across the skills and integrated tasks to practise and assess what has been learnt.
 Activities should be enjoyable and engaging but should also include examples of national test types such as multiple choice.
+This is especially important in the second half of Grade 12.

-Each unit is divided into 11 of periods based on a 34-week school year.
+Each unit is divided into 12 periods based on a 34 week school year.
 Regular, short slots of language learning during the week are likely to be more effective than a longer, more concentrated slot once a week.
-In grades 9 and 10 students will have 4 periods of English per week.
+In grades 11 and 12 students will have 6 periods of English per week.